Dreams going up in smoke? Dussehra brings little cheer for effigy makers | Entertainment

 Dular from Begusarai in Bihar is impatiently waiting for the times to get better but doesn't know if they ever will.

-Selling his wares at Beriwala Bagh, a little distance from Titarpur, the 45-year-old said he has so far made 30 effigies -- exactly half of what he made in 2018.
+Selling his wares at Beriwala Bagh, a short distance from Titarpur, the 45-year-old said he has so far made 30 effigies -- exactly half of what he made in 2018.

 ''Jhoot bolte hai news wale (people writing such news stories are lying).
 There is no pent up demand or anything.
 I had made 60 effigies back in 2018.
 Had there been such a huge demand this time, I would have created more effigies,'' he said.